-Movie posters are known for being one of the most popular collectibles among movie lovers.
-What is the secret of their undying popularity?
+Collecting movie posters are one of the favorite hobbies among movie lovers.
+What is the secret of undying popularity of movie poster?
 Maybe it is the mixture of their beautiful design, the fact that they are independent works of art, the popularity of the movies and the sweet nostalgia they carry with them.

 Style and visual art